ckoppula199/Edge-Detection-Using-Laplacian-Kernel/README.md

 # Edge Detection Using Laplacian Kernel

-This program carries out edge detection by applying an image convolution kernal to a grayscale version of the image provided.
+This program carries out edge detection by applying an image convolution kernel to a grayscale version of the image provided.

 Technically the Laplacian kernel is:
 [ 0 -1  0]